What is Business Analyst:

 A business analyst is an individual who analyses an association or business area and records its business, cycles, or frameworks, and evaluates the plan of action or it's joining with innovation.
-A Business Analyst helps in managing organizations in improving their cycles, items, administrations, and programming through information investigation.
+He helps in managing organizations in improving their cycles, items, administrations, and programming through information investigation.

 A business analyst helps a company to boost its business by improving the functioning of the company, the products, and software using data analysis.
 This role of a business analyst not only demands technical skills but also requires experience that enables an individual to analyze people and situations.

 A product analyst on the other hand observes the current trends in the market, the demands, and expectations of the consumer and then guides businesses to develop the right marketing strategies for the products.
 They compare the products of the company with the trends in the market to make a product suitable as well as profitable.

 A business analyst and a product analyst work together to ensure a company’s profit and business but they have different responsibilities.
 Many product analysts usually start their careers as business analysts and transition later.
 They both work closely.

 A product manager takes full control over a product.
 They own the product in every right and are also responsible for its future in the market.
 They work on the marketing strategies for the product and analyze its performance in the market while chalking out the profit and loss based on market research.
 They work closely with the sales team to ensure that it reaches maximum consumers.